Radiation Therapy Degree Concentration

 - Medical Physicist

-The Department of Diagnostic and Therapeutic Sciences has determined that the required classes and educational activities of this academic program will qualify a graduate of this program to take the exam for a state license (or certificate) in Georgia or any other state or territory.
+The Department of Diagnostic and Therapeutic Sciences has determined that the required classes and educational activities of this academic program will qualify a graduate of this program to take the exam to obtain Registered Radiation Therapist, RT(T) credentials.
 For required disclosures on whether this program satisfies the license requirements of all states and territories for a Registered Radiation Therapist license or certificate, click here to check the requirements of your state or territory.

 Program Goals and Outcomes

 54 out of the accepted 61 students graduated